-As you consider the legacy you want to leave, we invite you to make Bread part of your legacy.
-Join others in our Legacy of Hope, and help sustain our work to end hunger.
+As you consider the legacy you want to leave, we invite you to join others in our Legacy of Hope and help sustain our work to end hunger.

 Before I stepped aside as president of Bread for the World in 1991, David Beckmann, our new president, asked me to continue to serve with the board of directors and to help out in other ways.

 As I thought about the legacy I wanted to leave, I decided to give part of my modest estate to Bread for the World.

 I sent a letter to some other Bread for the World members and invited them to join me in taking this step.
 From those early efforts has grown what we call the Legacy of Hope, which now includes more than 500 individuals and families.